 A docent-guided tour takes you through the 3,500 feet of donated artwork, furnishings, and tools from Naples from 1895.
 Then you’ll stroll through the Norris Gardens and later the Archival Viewing Center to watch a 24-minute video about Naples’ past.

 Palm Cottage also hosts many different events!
 Gatsby at the Cottage is a Roaring Twenties party in the vein of the F. Scott Fitzgerald novel.
-Brew in the Garden introduces a new ale annually from the Naples Beach Brewery.
+Brew in the Garden, one of the best things to do in Naples for adults, introduces a new ale annually from the Naples Beach Brewery.
 Clue at the Cottage brings the board game to life, Naples-themed, of course.

 The Naples Players produce shows year round with 14 productions a year!
 Performances are given on Wednesdays through Saturdays at 8 PM with a matinee on Sundays at 2 PM.
 Past shows have included Broadway hits like The Producers, Oklahoma!, and Noises Off.